There are 10 questions to ask when hiring a web designer that can impact the success of your website.

 Some platforms, like Shopify, offer high-quality templates and themes that have been well-tested and maintained.
 This can be a cost-effective choice depending on your budget.

 But on other platforms, like WordPress, templated designs often come with issues—including speed, security, and issues with control.
-If your designer is using a WordPress template, it’s vital that they choose a well-known and well-established theme like Elementor.
+If your designer is using a site builder like Elementor to personalize WordPress templates, it’s vital that they choose a well-known and well-established theme.

 If your designer uses a WordPress theme, and that theme goes out of business, your website can become unusable, leaving you having to pay more money (and deal with more headaches) in the long run.

 (This is one of the many reasons we recommend Shopify for all product business websites.
 Not only are the themes vetted, but the platform is easy to use.
 Shopify also connects to fulfillment centers, making your production process simpler!)